wassimD28/store-go/docs/promotion-conjunction-tables-migration.md

 });
 ```

-### AppPromotion Table Modifications

-We'll update the `AppPromotion` table to remove the now-redundant JSON fields:
+We'll keep the `buyQuantity`, `getQuantity`, and `sameProductOnly` fields in the `AppPromotion` table as they are scalar values, but replace the JSON array fields with the new conjunction tables:

 ```typescript
 export const AppPromotion = pgTable("app_promotion", {